DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_rdm_terms.md

 ## Key research data management terms explained (alphabetical order, non-exhaustive)

 ### Archiving
 > Engage in curation activity that ensures that records, objects, metadata and data are properly selected, stored, and can be accessed, and for which logical and physical integrity are maintained over time, including security and authenticity
 [CODATA RDM Terminology (version 2023)](https://doi.org/10.5281/zenodo.10626170) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 ### Data archive
-On these pages and in the affiliated data management plan template, the term archive is used for repositories.
+Synonym: Data repository.
+On these pages and in the affiliated data management plan template, we use the term data archive for repositories.

 > Archive (noun): Curated collection or repository containing physical or digital static records, objects, metadata and data deemed suitable for permanent retention, set up and managed to established standards and